 Straw is a great material for stuffing inside the shelter, as it absorbs moisture better than fabric.
 You can also use fleece or fake sheepskin, which you can buy at fabric stores and cut to fit.
 Don’t use cotton fabrics, such as towels and sheets, since they can get wet and freeze, making the shelter cold.
 You can also try Mylar emergency blankets layered in between fleece.
 If the shelter will be located in a garage or other very dry area, towels, fleece or kitty beds work well.
 Check the inside of your shelter frequently to ensure that it’s staying dry.

 For extra coziness, you could provide an electric heating pad to create a heated cat shelter.
 Be sure to use a heating pad made specifically for pets.
 Low-watt heated pet beds are available in several sizes through many suppliers.
 The most popular models for heating outdoor cat houses are made by Lectro and K&H. You might also consider buying heated pet dishes to prevent the cats’ water and food from freezing and to ensure that they stay hydrated during the winter.

 To entice the cats to use the shelter, put some catnip inside, and if you’re going to use a bubble or plastic wrap curtain, it’s best to tack only part of it up at first so the cats can easily see the entrance.

-Cat colony caregivers might consider posting a little laminated sign that says something like this: “This shelter is part of a humane trap-neuter-return program for community cats, so please do not remove.
+Cat caregivers might consider posting a little laminated sign that says something like this: “This shelter is part of a humane trap-neuter-vaccinate-return program for community cats, so please do not remove.
 If you have questions, please call xxx-xxx-xxxx.”
-Always get permission from the property owner before placing an outdoor cat shelter for feral or stray cats on property other than your own.
+Always get permission from the property owner before placing an outdoor cat shelter for community cats on property other than your own.

 How to create an outdoor cat feeding station